CVSSP/maruss-website/README.md

 - Put your bibtex file in the `./_bibliography` folder.
 If it's not called `references.bib`, update the value of `scholar > bibliography` in `./_config.yml` accordingly.

+- If you don't want to use the default IEEE citation style, add your desired `cls` file in the `_./bibliography` folder and update the value of `scholar > style` in `./_config.yml`.
+Note that provided `cls` files have been modified so that the citation number does not appear in the publication list (see [this](https://techblog.lankes.org/2015/04/06/From-Wordpress-to-Jekyll/) for more info).

 - The entire bibliography of `./bibliography/references.bib` is generated, via [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar), on the `publications` page.
 You can limit the selection to those entries with the (single) keyword given by the option `query_by_this_bibtex_keyword` in `./_config.yml`.
-This is useful for listing only those publications corresponding to the author(s) of the website (by default it is `maruss`).
+This is useful for listing those publications belonging to the author(s) of the website (by default it is `maruss`).

 - If you want PDFs to be downloadable via a link attached to each reference, dump them in `assets/pdfs`.
 The only convention is that the filename of the PDF associated with a given bibtex entry should match the key, e.g.
     ```